vippsas/vipps-developers/common-topics/api-keys.md

   email or over the phone, as the API keys give access to transferring money.
 - Vipps will never ask for your API keys, and you must keep them secret.
-- If your developers do not have Norwegian BankID, you will need to retrieve the API keys for them, and send them to the developers in a secure way.
+- If your developers do not have Norwegian BankID, you will need to retrieve the API keys for them, and send them to the developers securely.
 - Do *not* send API keys unencrypted by email.
 - If you accidentally share your API keys, you must generate new ones on [portal.vipps.no](https://portal.vipps.no).